thieu1995/permetrics/docs/source/pages/clustering.rst

 +-----+--------+------------------------------+--------------------------------------------------------+

-Most of the clustering metrics is implemented based on the paper `Cluster Indices <http://cran.nexr.com/web/packages/clusterCrit/vignettes/clusterCrit.pdf>`_
+Most of the clustering metrics is implemented based on the paper :cite:`desgraupes2013clustering`

 There are several types of clustering metrics that are commonly used to evaluate the quality of clustering results.